 The reading experience on the Kobo Nia is not quite up to the level of the Kobo Forma or the Kindle Oasis – but it gets pretty close, and considering the price difference, that's good value.
 We've already talked about the display - text is perfectly clear and legible.
 Page turning and menu loading speed, is more or less standard for an eReader like this - it takes a few milliseconds.

-Besides the millions of titles that are available in the Kobo Store, the device is also very good at handling other formats (perhaps even better than the Kindle) – documents in EPUB, PDF, and HTML format, for example.
+Besides the millions of titles, like the best books of 2021 and best non-fiction books, that are available in the Kobo Store, the device is also very good at handling other formats (perhaps even better than the Kindle) – documents in EPUB, PDF, and HTML format, for example.
 Common digital comic book and graphic novel formats are supported too, so you've got plenty of reading options, even if the e-book store isn't quite as huge as the one run by Amazon.

 Kobo says the Nia is good for weeks of battery life and that seemed to be the case during our testing.
 It depends how bright you have the screen of course, and how quickly you get through the pages, but in our experience even an hour of reading only knocked the battery level down by one or two percentage points.
 It's not a device you're going to have to worry about charging every night, or even every week.